MTG/essentia-docker/README.md

     make <tag>
     make ubuntu18.04-python3
-    make all # to build all images make push <tag>
-    make push all # to push all images
+    make build # to build all images make push # to push all images